dottereldesign/dottereldesign/README.md

     2. Learn JavaScript.
     3. Learn TypeScript.
     4. Learn React.
-    5. Complete the Foundations course of The Odin Project.
+    5.Complete the Foundations course of The Odin Project.
     6. Look into VIM.
 </details>